anuniqs/hardnet-new-unit-test/README.md

 Do a physical test if any scratches or anything broken or lead is having any issue etc.

 #### Ports —
-Check all the available ports
+Check all the available ports accordingly

 #### Ventilation , Fan And Temperature —
 Monitor System temperature by touching and check if the air blows properly and check the fan noise as well.